Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

 Given that remote workers *often* (according to our interviewees) work outside the official financial system where they receive their wages through third-party solutions, exchanges them in parallel market, and don't pay taxes or contributions to social insurance funds...
 These workers make far more money than they would do (in some cases) if they work for Algerian companies.

-Raising startups and tech companies are facing challenges when looking for competent seniors to hire, and when they find potential candidates they can't match their salary expectations.
+Rising startups and tech companies are facing challenges when looking for competent seniors to hire, and when they find potential candidates they can't match their salary expectations.

 These financial incentives, exposure to technical challenges and sometimes more flexible ways of working attract more (senior) talents and sometimes make them leave their full-time jobs at their local Algerian companies to work remotely.